Employee Retention Struggles: How Can I Help My Company Keep Talent Amidst Bigger Offers and Project Shortages?

 pon1965

 People have a sense of fear when they are under-utilized.
 Before a sudden meltdown, they want to settle in reputed firms.
-Money is not the only criteria to retain a talent pool, but other factors like recognition, challenging work culture, best HR policies, facilities, etc., address all these shortages.
-Thank you.
+Money is not the only criterion to retain a talent pool; other factors like recognition, a challenging work culture, best HR policies, and facilities address all these shortages.

 archnahr